 What else to see and do around the Robot Restaurant in Tokyo

 While the Robot Restaurant’s neighborhood, Kabukicho, is known as a hotbed of “adult” fun, there are a few wholesome activities in the area too.
 On the way to the restaurant, you can always make a detour to say hello to Shinjuku’s largest (official) resident, Godzilla.
-For something a little more subdued and traditional, the Samurai Museum is a great choice, and if you need a little sedation, take a soothing soak in the Thermae-Yu hot spring complex.

-First published in January, 2017.
-Last updated in May, 2022.
+First published in January 2017.
+Last updated in May 2023.
 Though we do our best to ensure it’s correct, information is subject to change.